Monday, March 28, 2022

 Another way to think about it can be borrowed from the world of science.
 There are “laws” in science which have nothing to do with punishment.
 For example, the “Law of Gravity” dictates that a certain force is at work within a celestial body, like Earth and its moon.
 These “forces” or “powers” work within the planet and moon, acting upon everything on them, including humans.

 These “laws” bring understanding to forces that act around us, upon us, and sometimes even in us, like the Law of Entropy, which says that energy is always reducing and deteriorating.
 Our human bodies are prime examples of this law.
 They are created and begin to deteriorate from the moment of birth.
 Yes, we “grow” in size, but we “age” as we do until the newborn is old and frail.
 Everything else follows this pattern, from the tiniest plant to the universe itself.
-As Christians, we believe this is the result of sin, and God will one day recreate the heavens and the Earth, setting things back into the picture of what He intended from the beginning (see Revelation 21-22), where moth and rust cannot destroy, and thieves cannot break in and steal (Matthew 6:19-21), and where the Law of Entropy will finally be abolished.
+As Christians, we believe this is the result of sin, and God will one day recreate the heavens and the Earth, reestablishing things back into the picture of what He intended from the beginning (see Genesis 1-2 and Revelation 21-22), where moth and rust cannot destroy, and thieves cannot break in and steal (Matthew 6:19-21), and where the Law of Entropy will finally be abolished.

 The “Law” of God works in this way as well.
 And can I say, it works more powerfully this way than simply “a line in the sand” to bring punishment, if crossed.